 Corky Messner, Founder

 Corky continues to practice law today and to grow the Messner Reeves, LLP law firm.
-He serves as Chairman of the Board of the Army West Point Athletic Association (which he was instrumental in starting) he founded the Messner Foundation, he served on the Wentworth Watershed Association Board (which conserves property in the Lake Wentworth Watershed in Wolfeboro, New Hampshire), and he helped start the Rise School in Denver, CO.
-Corky is now forming a sister organization of the New Hampshire Advantage PAC at the federal level.
+He serves as Chairman of the Board of the Army West Point Athletic Association (which he was instrumental in starting).
+He founded the Messner Foundation and served on the Wentworth Watershed Association Board (which conserves property in the Lake Wentworth Watershed in Wolfeboro, New Hampshire).
+He also helped start the Rise School in Denver, CO.
+Corky is planning to launch a sister organization of the New Hampshire Advantage PAC at the federal level.